shasderias/ilysa/README.md

 # Ilysa

-Ilysa is a Go library that helps you create lighting patterns with speed and ease (probably)!
+Ilysa is a Go library for creating Beat Saber lighting effects.

 ## Interactive Tutorial